allisonjr-bamfordrk/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that while optimizing code for efficiency is important, it should not be done too early in the development process.
 Spending too much time on optimizing code before it is necessary can lead to wasted effort and potentially introduce bugs or make the code more difficult to maintain.
 It's better to write clear and simple code first, and then optimize only when needed and after profiling has identified performance bottlenecks.

+# 2023-12-13
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and make adjustments as needed.

+Remember to take breaks throughout the day to avoid burnout and keep your mind fresh.
+Use tools like task management systems, calendars, or lists to keep track of your tasks for the week.
+These tools will ensure that you stay on track and don't forget anything important.
+Finally, don’t be afraid to ask for help or advice from others in the industry.
+They have likely encountered similar challenges and can offer valuable insights.